lmn451/screencast/docs/privacy-policy.md

 Information Collection and Use
 - CaptureCast does not collect, transmit, or store any personal data on external servers.
 - All processing happens locally in your browser.
-Your recordings are kept in-memory only for the duration of the session and are downloaded directly to your device when you choose to save them.
+Your recordings are stored temporarily in your browser's IndexedDB until you download them or delete them.
+You can delete recordings at any time from the preview page.

 Permissions
 - The extension requests only the minimum permissions necessary to function (activeTab, scripting, offscreen, tabs) in order to start/stop recordings, display a small in-page Stop button, and open a preview page.